fpvcult/laprf/README.md

 `encode(record: IRecord): Buffer`

-Takes an object implementing `IRecord` and returns a `Buffer` encoded with the contents.
+Take an object implementing `IRecord` and return a `Buffer` encoded with the contents.

 ### Class Method: decode

-`decode(record: Buffer): IRecord`
+`decode(record: Buffer): IRecord[]`

-Takes a `Buffer` containing a LapRF record and returns an object implementing `IRecord`.
+Take a `Buffer` containing a LapRF record and return an array of objects implementing `IRecord` (A LapRF packet can contain more than one record).

 ## Example: